daxzio/xvcpi5/README.md

 "xvcServer.c", is a derivative of "xvcd.c" (https://github.com/tmbinc/xvcd)
 by tmbinc, used under CC0 1.0 Universal (http://creativecommons.org/publicdomain/zero/1.0/).

-Portions of "xvcpi.c" are derived from OpenOCD (http://openocd.org)
+Portions of both implementations are derived from OpenOCD (http://openocd.org)

-"xvcpi.c" is licensed under CC0 1.0 Universal (http://creativecommons.org/publicdomain/zero/1.0/)
+Both "xvcpi.c" and "xvcpi.py" are licensed under CC0 1.0 Universal (http://creativecommons.org/publicdomain/zero/1.0/)
 by Derek Mulcahy.

-Updated for modern Raspberry Pi systems using libgpiod.
+Updated for modern Raspberry Pi systems using libgpiod (C) and gpiozero (Python).